List of Downton Abbey characters: Michael Gregson

 Determined to find any way to legally marry Edith, he learns if he becomes a German citizen he can divorce Lizzy.
-He cares not for what others will think of him for changing his citizenship (particularly when Britain only beat Germany in the Great War a few years previously), only of Edith's love.
+He cares not for what others will think of him for changing his citizenship (particularly when Britain beat Germany in the Great War only a few years previously), only of Edith's love.
 She visits him in London, and he has a cocktail party that important artists and literary figures like Virginia Woolf attend.
 Edith then invites him to a party at Downton, where he begins to earn her father's respect.
 Before going to Munich to begin his path to obtain German citizenship, he and Edith spend their last night together, making love for the first and last time.
 She loses her virginity to him.
 Gregson then has Edith sign legal papers; should anything happen to him, she will inherit his modern London apartment and the newspaper.
 Gregson arrives in Munich, then vanishes with no word.
 Edith does not hear from him, which worries her, especially when she receives a shocking letter from a London doctor informing her that she is pregnant.
 Despite not hearing from him, her intense romantic affections for him never falter.
 Edith is very worried and decides to get an abortion.
-Her Aunt Rosamund finds out and accompanies her to get the abortion in London.
+Her aunt Rosamund finds out and accompanies her to get the abortion in London.
 Edith changes her mind at the very last second, and she and Rosamund concoct a ridiculous story that they would like to take a holiday in Switzerland for a few months to "improve their French."
-Edith's grandmother (and Rosamund's mother) is highly suspicious of this plan and discovers later that Edith left when she was around 3–4 months pregnant to give birth there.
+Violet is highly suspicious of this plan and discovers later that Edith left when she was around 3–4 months pregnant to give birth there.